Counterfactual Mean Embeddings

-Estimating the ITE is one of the most fundamental tasks in counterfactual inference \citep{Rubin74:Causal,Shalit17:ITE}.
-This task is hindered by the fact that one cannot observe both outcomes $Y_0,Y_1$ at the same time for each subject.
+Estimating treatment effects is one of the most fundamental tasks in counterfactual inference \citep{Rubin74:Causal,Shalit17:ITE}.
+This task is hindered by the fact that one cannot observe all potential outcomes at the same time for each subject.
 Moreover, the data is usually biased by a non-randomized treatment assignment.
-Modern approaches attempt to resolve these problems by resorting to state-of-the-art ML algorithms.
+Modern approaches attempt to resolve these problems by usingo state-of-the-art ML algorithms.
 For example, \citet{Hill11:Nonparam} develops a nonparametric method for estimating the ITE based on Bayesian additive regression tree (BART). \citet{Athey16:Recursive} and \citet{Wager17:RandomForests} adapt tree-based methods to treatment effect estimation. \citet{Shalit16:CounterfactualBound} and \citet{Johansson16:CounterfactualRep} formulate the problem as a domain adaptation problem and propose to balance the covatiates using representation learning. \citet{Hartford17a:DeepIV} develop a two-step regression method based on deep neural networks for instrumental variable regression.
-Adversarial training of neural networks for causal inference have also been considered, \eg, in \citet{Yoon18:ganite}.
-Unlike these works, we focus on the \emph{distributional treatment effect}, which involves the entire outcome distributions.
-This scenario often arises in several real-world applications in econometrics; see, \eg, \citet{Rot10,Chernozhukov13:Counterfactual}.
+Adversarial training of neural networks for causal inference have also been considered in \citet{Yoon18:ganite}, for example.